famouswelshman/rocktailsbar/README.md

 The Tapas Menu template is credited to - https://www.angelosristorante.co.uk for use of it's layout.
 The Cocktails Menu template is credited to - https://theitalianglossop.co.uk for use of it's layout.

-*Please note that the menu for both the cocktails and the Tapas are for illustration purposed only and are not entirely correct according to currency or pricing.
+*Please note that the menu for both the cocktails and the Tapas are for illustration purposes only and are not entirely correct according to currency or pricing.
 They are only for the puropose of the website which is fictitious and not a registered, actively operating business*.

 # TESTING CREDITS
+ju

 # CODE CREDITS